binarybird/Cascade/README.md

 Cascade is a dataflow analysis framework built on top of [Roslyn](https://github.com/dotnet/roslyn).
 Cascade simulates how data flows through source code and graphs the result.

 The end goal is to eventually perform vulnerability analysis on the resulting dataflow graph.

+Cascade is still a work in progress.
+It can currently simulate simple dataflows.
+If you feel like contributing, just submit a PR :)